 Crown Masternode/Systemnode Update GuideFirstly, make sure your local wallet is on the latest version (find it at https://crown.tech/wallet).

-All managed hosting providers will auto update (Node-VPS, NodeSupply and Crown-VPS).
+All managed hosting providers will auto update (Node-VPS, NodeSupply, Crown-VPS and others).
 You may need to restart the nodes from your local wallet, we recommend you keep an eye on your nodes.